wajidali4907/tt-branch-predictor/docs/info.md

 | Saturation boundaries | Verifies counter stays at 00 when at SNT, stays at 11 when at ST |
 | Reference model sweep | Checks all 16 PHT entries against software reference model |

+### Why the Testbench Is Sufficient

+1. **Golden reference model**: Every check compares DUT output against a software model that independently computes the expected counter state.
+This prevents both the DUT and the test from having the same bug.
+2. **All 4 counter states explicitly visited**: The testbench walks through every possible saturating counter state (SNT, WNT, WT, ST) and verifies the correct prediction for each.
+3. **Hysteresis verified**: The key advantage of a 2-bit over a 1-bit predictor (needing 2 mispredictions to flip) is explicitly tested.
+4. **Saturation tested**: Both saturation boundaries (00 and 11) are stress-tested with repeated updates.
+5. **Independence verified**: Multiple PHT entries are driven to different states and checked for no cross-interference.
+6. **All 16 entries checked**: The final sweep checks every PHT entry against the reference model.

+## External hardware

+None required.

 ## GenAI Usage

 Claude (Anthropic) was used to assist with:
+- Suggesting the 2-bit branch predictor as a unique design suitable for TinyTapeout
 - Drafting the initial Verilog structure for the saturating counter and PHT
 - Structuring the testbench with a software reference model

-All code was reviewed, understood, and verified by me.
+All code was reviewed, understood, and verified by the student.
 The design is based on material covered in CSE 120 (Computer Architecture) including 2-bit saturating counters, branch prediction, and pipeline hazards.